OpenLiberty/ci.maven/README.md

 ### liberty-archetype-ear

 The `liberty-archetype-ear` is used to generate a multi-module project that includes an EJB module, a web application module and an EAR module.
 In the EAR module, it packages the application in a Java EE 7 Enterprise Archive then deploys and tests on a Liberty server.
 It also creates a minified, runnable Liberty server package that includes the application EAR file.
-The generated project includes [`liberty-maven-app-parent`](docs/parent-pom.md) parent pom that binds `liberty-maven-plugin` goals to the Maven default build lifecycle.
+The generated project includes [`liberty-maven-app-parent`](docs/parent-pom.md) parent pom that binds Liberty Maven Plugin goals to the Maven default build lifecycle.

 #### Usage